Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: GDCNC-R with Reduced Complexity

 Some effective choices for the inter-node distance are listed as follows.
-To optimize the throughput performance, we can use the {\em reciprocal transmission capacity} as the inter-node distance; while {\em unit transmission cost} is a proper metric to deal with the cost performance.
-In the wireless scenario, a straightforward metric is {\em geographic distance}, whose effectiveness is validated by numerical experiments (see Fig. \ref{fig:stability_wo_pa} and \ref{fig:stability_w_pa}).
+In the wired case: To optimize the throughput performance, we can use the {\em reciprocal transmission capacity} as the inter-node distance; while {\em unit transmission cost} is a proper metric to deal with the cost performance.
+For nodes that are not directly connected, we assume that there is a link of zero capacity and infinity cost between them.
+Given the pairwise similarities, we can apply spectrum clustering techniques \cite{Meila2007clustering} to define features for the data points, followed by $k$-means clustering.
+In the wireless scenario, a straightforward distance metric is the {\em Euclidean distance}, which leads to using the {\em geographical location} of each network node as its feature, and whose effectiveness is validated by numerical experiments (see Fig. \ref{fig:stability_wo_pa} and \ref{fig:stability_w_pa}).